opendocsg/slw-judgments-backfill/2010_SGHC_134/report.md

 39     Ms Chong further argued that a contingent creditor would denote “a person towards whom under an _existing_ obligation, the company may or will become subject to a present liability on the happening of some future event or at some future date” [emphasis added] ( _per_ Pennycuick J’s judgment in _In re William Hockley Ltd_ [1962] 1 WLR 555 at 558, cited with approval by the Singapore

-High Court in _Re People’s Parkway Development Pte Ltd_ [1991] 2 SLR(R) 567 at [10]) [note: 18].
+High Court in _Re People’s Parkway Development Pte Ltd_ <span class="citation">[1991] 2 SLR(R) 567</span> at [10]) [note: 18].
 Quite clearly, MSL was not under any existing liability at the time of the Scheme to Pacrim.
 It followed that Pacrim could not have been a contingent creditor.

 40     Although she accepted that Pacrim had notice of the Scheme all along, Ms Chong submitted that it would have been futile for Pacrim to have done anything given that the Scheme Manager would have rejected any proof put in by Pacrim as its claim had already been dismissed by the High Court.
 She postulated that a challenge of the Scheme Manager’s determination in court would likewise